bio-guoda/preston/analysis.md

 This page contains some [sparql](https://www.w3.org/TR/rdf-sparql-query/) queries to discover and analyze the dataset graph.

-## change rate of urls
+# Use Cases

+## Detecting Linkrot

+[Linkrot](https://en.wikipedia.org/wiki/Link_rot), a well documented, and often occurring, phenomenon in which content associated to links become permanently unavailable.

 URLs are used to access content.
 While the URLs might be static, the content is often not.
+High turnover or error rates in content linked to by a url can be a sign of an instable, actively maintained, or randomly changing datasets.
+Since Preston is continuously tracking urls and their content, we can use its output, a biodiversity dataset graph, to detect linkrot.

+### Change Rate of Urls

+To detect the rate of change of urls the following query was created.
 This query generates a list of urls in decreasing order of change rate.
+Note that Preston records each failed attempt to access a url's content as "blank" content.

 ```sparql
 SELECT DISTINCT ?url (COUNT(?url) as ?totalVersions)